Best Coffee Shops in Edinburgh

 Black Medicine Coffee Co near University of Edinburgh

-Black Medicine Coffee Co can be considered a combination of creativity, coffee and conversation.
+Black Medicine Coffee Co can be considered a combination of creativity, coffee, and conversation.
 The drinks and coffees of this café are so delicious that they do not need to be advertised.
 In general, the menu of this café, despite its simplicity, will surprise you.
-Also, it has remained one of most famous coffee shops in Edinburgh because it is where JK Rowling started writing the Harry Potter Stories.
+Also, it has remained one of the most famous coffee shops in Edinburgh because it is where JK Rowling started writing the Harry Potter Stories.

 Patisserie Florentin on Circus Pl

-If you are a fan of quiet environment and creative drinks, Patisserie Florentin café can be a good choice for you.
+If you are a fan of a quiet environment and creative drinks, Patisserie Florentin café can be a good choice for you.
 For over 20 years, this café, on Circus Pl, has been known as one of the most popular cafes in Edinburgh.
 Although the interior of this café is relatively small, there are still a few tables on the outside if it gets overcrowded.

 Cute Cafes in Edinburgh Center